Variational quantum simulation using non-Gaussian continuous-variable systems: Abstract

 \section{Abstract}

 This work introduces a novel approach to quantum simulation by leveraging continuous-variable systems within a photonic hardware-inspired framework.
 The primary focus is on simulating static properties of the ground state of Hamiltonians associated with infinite-dimensional systems, such as those arising in quantum field theory.
 We present a continuous-variable variational quantum eigensolver compatible with state-of-the-art photonic technology.
-We apply it to the study of static properties of the Bose--Hubbard model in 1+1 dimension and demonstrate its effectiveness and practicality, highlighting the potential of continuous-variable quantum simulations in addressing complex problems in quantum physics.
+The framework we introduce allows us to compare discrete and continuous variable systems without introducing a truncation of the Hilbert space, opening the possibility to investigate the scenarios where one of the two formalisms performs better.
+We apply it to the study of static properties of the Bose--Hubbard model and demonstrate its effectiveness and practicality, highlighting the potential of continuous-variable quantum simulations in addressing complex problems in quantum physics.